Skip to content

 Colloquium: CSUN MARC alumna Briones on the development of a new treatment for chronic pain

-Admin 4 March 2022 Marisa Brionespain managementpharmaceutical development
+Biosphere Editor 4 March, 2022 Marisa Brionespain managementpharmaceutical development

 This week’s seminar in the Biology Colloquium series will be presented by Marisa Briones, co-founder of BDH Pharma.
 Dr. Briones is a graduate of the…